2017 AIHL season: Regular season

-The regular season began on 22 April 2017 and will run through to 27 August 2017 before the top four teams advance to compete in the Goodall Cup playoff series.
+The regular season began on 22 April 2017 and ran through to 27 August 2017 before the top four teams advanced to compete in the Goodall Cup playoff series.
 On 7 May the game between the Melbourne Ice and Sydney Bears had to be cancelled after the first period due to a fire in the Macquarie Ice Rink's speaker system.
 It was later rescheduled to 16 July at the Macquarie Ice Rink.
 Due to the 2017 Ice Hockey Classic which was held on 17 June in Sydney and 24 June in Melbourne the league made two changes to the June fixture.
 The match between the Sydney Ice Dogs and Newcastle North Stars was moved from 17 to 16 June.
 The other match moved was between the Melbourne Ice and Melbourne Mustangs which was changed from 24 to 25 June.